Complaints Related to the Misapplication of a Pesticide

 What is the role of the Pesticide Investigator?

-The Enforcement and Field Operations Section of OPS has 11 investigators available to conduct in-depth investigations of pesticide complaints to determine whether a pesticide has been misused.
+The Enforcement and Field Operations Section of OPS currently has 9 investigators available to conduct in-depth investigations of pesticide complaints to determine whether a pesticide has been misused.

 Upon receipt of information regarding the complaint, the pesticide investigator will contact all pertinent individuals to conduct an investigation.
 The investigator may document incident information through interviews, maps, photographs, on-site assessment and pesticide labels, which are compiled into an investigative report.
 The investigator may also collect physical evidence such as swab (surfaces), soil, vegetation and water samples to aid in the determination of violations.
 All samples and evidence will be collected by VDACS personnel to ensure integrity and to establish a legal chain of custody.
 Samples will be forwarded to the Division of Consolidated Laboratory Services (DCLS) for a pesticide residue analysis.